pegasus-isi/pegasus-docker-deploy/README.md

   * [Docker] (https://www.docker.com)
   * [Docker Machine] (https://docs.docker.com/machine/)
   * [Docker Swarm] (https://docs.docker.com/swarm/)
-  * [AWS Command Line Interface] (https://aws.amazon.com/cli/)
+  * [AWS Command Line Interface] (http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).
+Make sure to [install] (http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configure] (http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) the aws CLI.
+Your access key id and secret access key must be configured in order to aws CLI work correctly.

-## Create a swarm cluster
+## Creating a swarm cluster

 You can run the pegasus-docker-deploy.sh provinding three arguments.
 For example:

-    ./pegasus-docker-deploy.sh ~/.aws/credentials /home/users/myUser/buildPegasusImage.sh 2
+    ./pegasus-docker-deploy.sh aws_config buildPegasusImage.sh 2

 This command will start fours hosts on EC2 and run a specific docker container on each one.
 The first EC2 host will be called pegasus-keystore and it will run a Consul container.
 The second will be called pegasus-submit-node and it will run a pegasus submit docker container named submit.
 The last two hosts will be called pegasus-worker1 and pegasus-worker2.
 Pegasus-worker1 will run one pegasus worker docker container called worker1 and pegasus-worker2 will run another pegasus worker docker container called worker2.

 The first argument for the script must be the path of a configuration file with your AWS credentials and EC2 host machines preferences.
-The *credentials* file on this repository is a example of this kind of file.
+The *aws_config* file on this repository is a example of this kind of file.
 The second one must be the path of the Pegasus docker image builder which is used to generate the Dockerfile and build an image from it.
 The *buildPegasusImage.sh* file can be found in this repository.
 The last argument is an integer representing the number of **worker** hosts you would like to create.

 ## AWS configuration file
-This configuration file is used by the script to access your amazon EC2 account to start the hosts. **Every single host create on the AWS (key-value store, swarm manager and swarm workers) will have the configuration provided in this file.** It is recommended for this file to be located in the ~/.aws directory (~ meaning the path of your home directory) named credentials.
-It is a text file which must be formatted according to the following rules:
+This configuration file is used by the script to access your amazon EC2 account to start the hosts. **Every single host create on the AWS (key-value store, swarm manager and swarm workers) will have the configuration provided in this file.** It is a text file which must be formatted according to the following rules:

-The file must start with the following line:

-    [default]

 Each following line of the file must be as follows: